mlibrary/about-publishing/src/content/features/reading-the-2020-presidential-election.md

               and what is discussed on Twitter can manifest in the real world—for good or bad.
       - type: quote_slider
-        book: "Black America in the Shadow of the Sixties: Notes on the Civil Rights Movement, Neoliberalism, and Politics"
+        book: Black America in the Shadow of the Sixties
         quote:
           quote: The long shadow of the Sixties can unwittingly shroud present-day political imagination, deadening our ability to properly